ctrlsa/instant-send-app/README.md

 # instant-send-app

 Instant Send is a Telegram Mini App with a frontend using Next.js, Tailwind CSS, and ShadCN UI, and a backend with Node.js, Grammyjs Telegram Bot API, Prisma, and PostgreSQL.
 It generates Solana wallets by converting a mnemonic to a seed (BIP39) and deriving an HD path (BIP44) to create keypairs via NaCl, encoding the private key in Base58.
 Wallets (public/private keys, mnemonic) are shown for 60 seconds, then removed, with events logged to the backend.
 Circle’s USDC stablecoin facilitates transactions, potentially using CCTP for cross-chain transfers.
 If a user sends USDC to another without a CTRL wallet, an escrow smart contract in Rust is set up for later redemption.
 The frontend and backend are on Vercel, and the Grammy bot runs on a custom server.
 Telegram contacts are shared manually, storing only names and UIDs in PostgreSQL.
+Further, for product analytics, it uses PostHog, a platform to analyze, test, observe, and deploy new features.